kevinma0/kevinma0.github.io/_project/S00-vignettes.md

 title: "Hitchhiking Vignettes"
 permalink: /vignettes
 type: "Writing"
 description: "After school I hitchhiked across the US and worked odd jobs for a year.
-Here's a collection of sketches and photos."
+Here's some writing and pictures from the experience."
 img:
 banner:
 case-study: false